LinkedInAttic/mobster/mobster/README.txt

  * You should download and install PIP, you can find instructions to download and install PIP here
  * You should install Chrome 18+

-1. Check out mobster code
+1. Check out mobster code ( using git clone command )

-svn co svn+ssh://svn.corp.linkedin.com/perfrepo/trunk/utils/remote_browser_perf/mobster

 2. Install the packages listed in requirements.txt